SP001184/SP001184/README.md

 - 👋 Hi, I’m Diego Velásquez
 - 👀 I’m interested interested in robotics, autonomous systems and computer vision.
-- 🌱 I’m currently learning about algorithms related to deep learning
+- 🌱 I’m currently learning about haptics and surgical robotics
-- 💞️ I’m looking to collaborate on computer vision
+- 💞️ I’m looking to collaborate on computer vision, haptic systems,
-- 📫 How to contact me.. diegoenrique91@hotmail.com
+- 📫 How to contact me.. diego.velasquez.it@gmail.com